 A mouse study suggests that conjugated linoleic acid (CLA) can amplify metabolic activities, inhibit unnecessary binge eating, stimulate fat breakdown, and reduce harmful fat production in the body.

-Moreover, close scrutiny on CLA has indicated an increase the in-muscle lean mass and weight loss.
+Moreover, scrutiny of CLA has indicated an increase the in-muscle lean mass and weight loss.

 Ghee is a paleo and keto-friendly fat.
-If you add ghee to your diet in moderation, it can help you reduce calorie intake as ghee helps in faster digestion and works as a filler food.
+Adding ghee to your diet in moderation can help you reduce calorie intake as ghee helps in faster digestion and works as a filler food.